 What Can You Learn From This Pitch Deck?

 This pitch deck is an excellent example of how a brand can use visuals to engage viewers with its story.
 Instead of explaining the solution with bullet points, the team uses product images to demonstrate its functionality.
-Furthermore, the team showcased its traction with a full-slide graph and a statement that explained user engagement – “2000+ signups in 6 weeks.”
+For instance, Kickfolio showcased its traction with a simple but large graph.
+The team strengthened the slide by explaining user engagement, with a statement that says, “2000+ signups in 6 weeks.”

 How Much Capital Did They Raise?